 Visiting the Park

-Hudson Valley Park welcomes day and overnight visits all year-round.
-The Park can be visited Monday through Sunday with prior reservation through this website (email Patricia Rios: email@example.com if there are any problems with the form).
-Reservations may be made for the various spaces of the Park, such as the Center’s main room, the workshop, the library, etc. in order for multiple activities to take place simultaneously, when compatible.
+Hudson Valley Park is currently a private space for study and reflection.
+It welcomes day and overnight guests by invitation only, all year-round.
+The Park can be visited Monday through Sunday with prior reservation through this website (email Patricia Rios: firstname.lastname@example.org if there are any problems with the form).

 The Park has running water, electricity, heating, and free WIFI.
-Day visitors and overnight visitors are asked to make a donation of $10 per day usage plus $10 when staying overnight towards the upkeep of the Park.
+Day and overnight visitors are asked to make a donation of $10 per day usage plus $10 for overnight stay, towards the upkeep of the Park.

-Unless other visitors have made a prior reservation, all visitors are free to use the Center’s two restrooms, fully equipped kitchen, two decks, library, main room, and meditation room.
+Unless other visitors have made a prior reservation, all visitors are free to use the Center’s main room, meditation room, library, fully equipped kitchenm two bathrooms, and two decks.
 They may also make use of the Park’s trails, outdoor meditation benches, fountain, outlook, and other spaces.
 The workshop is reserved for individuals and groups working on the Crafts.

 Maintaining an Atmosphere of Study and Reflection